YutoJJ/dinner-rec/README.md

 # dinner-rec
 The purpose of this project is to record to eat out.

 # Description
+You can regist a restaurant data that you visited.
+And you can show

 # Kind of data
-- location

-- kind of restaurant

-- name
+- restaurant name

-- kind of food
+- address(location)

+- visited date

+- favorite menu

--
+- note(remarks)